-Lap of Love’s founder, Dr. Dani McVety will give you insights into how she came up with an idea that has changed the face of veterinary end of life care, how she studies best, and interview tips!
-This interview is a must-read if you are thinking about starting your own veterinary practice after school.
+Lap of Love’s founder, Dr. Dani McVety will give you insights into how she came up with an idea that has changed the face of veterinary end-of-life care, how she studies best, and interview tips!

 Name, veterinary school attended, and year that you started.